Last Updated on May 27, 2025 by vanessa sequeira

 To reduce its import dependency and help solve the global chip crisis, the Indian government also announced a ‘Semicon India Program’ in December last year.
 The program welcomes semiconductor companies to build and operate their plants.
 The government has offered financial support of up to 50% of a project’s cost to eligible manufacturers, promoting the growth of semiconductor companies’ stocks in India.

 The government accepted proposals from international chip manufacturers, and chip manufacturing companies in India like TSMC, Foxconn, Fujitsu, Intel, and AMD had shown interest.
 Tata Group, one of the key players in AI chip manufacturers in India, had also announced plans to invest up to US $300 mn in a semiconductor assembly and test unit in South India.
-In December last year, Vedanta announced to invest ~US $15 bn on a semiconductor plant.
+In December last year, Vedanta announced to invest ~US $15 bn in a semiconductor plant.
 And recently, it cheered the market by announcing progress on the front.

 Why Invest in Top Semiconductor Stocks in India?